deepskystacker/DSS/Installers/README.txt

 4. Fix a bug introduced in 4.2.3 which causes the code to crash when moving the sliders on the processing page.

+5. Apply a development fix to the LibRaW code which was looping forever attempting to open corrupt CR3 files.

 Here are the changes that were made for DeepSkyStacker 4.2.4.

 1. LibRaw updated to 0.20 providing support for over 1300 cameras including Canon Eos R (.CR3 files).
 CR3 file extension added to list of raw file types.